SynPuCo/SynapseCounter/README.md

 ## Introduction

 Synapse Counter plug-in for [ImageJ](http://imagej.nih.gov/ij/), developed by Egor Dzyubenko and Andrey Rozenberg, is a helpful scientific tool designed for synapse formation studies.
 It is developed for rapid, automatic, unbiased quantification of synaptic puncta revealed by synaptic marker proteins fluorescence.
 You will find some helpful guidelines about Synapse Counter usage below.
-In case you have additional questions, do not hesitate to contact us by e-mail: [egor.dzyubenko@rub.de](mailto:egor.dzyubenko@rub.de)
+In case you have additional questions, do not hesitate to contact us by e-mail: [egor.dzyubenko@rub.de](mailto:egor.dzyubenko@rub.de), or open [an issue](https://github.com/SynPuCo/SynapseCounter/issues).

 ## Installation and requirements

 The easiest option is to download the latest pre-compiled [release](https://github.com/SynPuCo/SynapseCounter/releases) and copy the jar file in the plugins folder of ImageJ/Fiji (e.g. `/opt/Fiji.app/plugins/`).

-If you want to compile the code your self, clone the repository (`git clone https://github.com/SynPuCo/SynapseCounter.git`) or download it from your browser as [zip](https://github.com/SynPuCo/SynapseCounter/archive/master.zip).
+If you want to compile the code your self, clone the repository (`git clone https://github.com/SynPuCo/SynapseCounter.git`), download it as [zip](https://github.com/SynPuCo/SynapseCounter/archive/master.zip) or get the code from the [latest release](https://github.com/SynPuCo/SynapseCounter/releases/latest).
 Compilation goes as follows:

 	name=Synapse_Counter
 	imagej=/opt/Fiji.app # or other relevant location